Troubleshooting

 X-Plane detected but no data flows

-If the Sim chip reads “X-Plane” but no telemetry arrives, a firewall is usually eating our UDP packets.
+If the SIM lamp went green briefly and then dropped back to "no sim running" without telemetry actually flowing, a firewall is usually eating our UDP packets.
 Try:

 - Disable the firewall temporarily to confirm.